Irhutchi/moviesApp-ICT-Skills2/README.md

 - Show the full review text for a review.
 - Add movies to your favourites list.
 - Write a review for one of your favourites.
-- Firebase Authentication, partially implemented (bugs!)
+- Firebase Authentication, partially implemented
 - Add movies to your playlist.
 - Pagination component enables user to select a specific page
 - User can watch movie trailer linked to Youtube